 - How stable is the company promising you the pension?
 If you're worried about the pension company going out of business, look to see whether the plan is backed by the Pension Benefit Guaranty Corporation (PBGC), which helps guarantee your income.

 - Take stock of your entire financial portfolio, including any additional forms of retirement savings.
 Then, consider whether this amount is sufficient to cover any sudden emergency payments.
 If not, it could be another benefit to taking the lump sum payment.

 Ways to Use Your Retirement Package

-Use the buyout to pay off debt.
-If you received a buyout, using this cash windfall to pay off your debts can be a good move.Pay off your mortgage, your car, or get rid of those monthly credit card balances so you can reduce your overall expenses.
+Consider using the buyout to pay off or pay down any debts.
+Using the cash windfall from a buyout to pay off your debts can be a good move.
+You could pay off your mortgage, your car, or get rid of monthly credit card balances so you can reduce your overall expenses.

 Another option if you are given an early retirement with a severance, is to save and invest the buyout and find a new job.
 An unplanned retirement doesn’t mean you have to stop working entirely.
-If you can find a job in your field or take on a part-time job doing something you love, go for it.
-This way, your retirement package is simply “found” money and can be put into your savings.
+If you can find a job in your field or take on a part-time job doing something you love, your retirement package is money that can be put into your savings.
 You could also use it to pay for your monthly necessities, while your new job helps you accumulate more wealth or pays for retirement activities.